Simply Sidemount by Garry Dallas

-Teaches you how to control your buoyancy resulting in a more streamlined profile that reduces drag while making finning and moving through the water easier and more efficient, therefore improving your air consumption.
+It teaches you how to control your buoyancy resulting in a more streamlined profile that reduces drag while making finning and moving through the water more accessible and more efficient, improving your air consumption.

 Attain a greater comfort level as sidemount equipment and harness can be custom fit to each individual, accommodating divers of all shapes and sizes.

-Learn safer options in terms of air management as you have an easier access to your cylinder valves, first stages and alternate regulator should a problem arise.
+Learn safer options in terms of air management as you have easier access to your cylinder valves, first stages, and alternate regulator should a problem arise.

-How to configure equipment learning that one harness and BCD does it all.
-The same sidemount equipment you use, can be used for more advanced types of diving i.e wreck, technical and cave diving.
+Learning to configure equipment and learn that one harness and BCD do it all.
+The same sidemount equipment you use can be used for more advanced types of diving i.e wreck, technical and cave diving.

-All Sidemount kit would be provided for the course if you don’t have your own.
+All Sidemount kits would be provided for the course if you don’t have your own.

 The equipment for twin cylinder course